Lord-Bubbles/Stat-433-Homework-2/README.md

   ggplot(aes(visib, proportion_arrived_on_time)) + geom_point()
 ```

-    ## Warning: Removed 1 rows containing missing values (geom_point).

 ![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

 There seems to be a relationship between visibility and proportion of
-flights that arrived on time, if we ignore the data less than visibility
-of 1.25 miles.
-It seems like as the visibility increases, the better the
+flights that arrived on time.
+It seems like as the visibility increases,
+the better the proportion of flights that arrived on time.
+Therefore,
-proportion.
-Therefore, even at the 7 am, you’ll want to fly when the
-visibility is high.
+even at 7 am, you’ll want to fly when the visibility is high.
+This makes
+sense because if you can’t see far in front of you, the pilot will need
+to be extra careful when piloting, which might lead to an arrival delay.